gladstone-institutes/bibliometrics/README.md

     Lists all duplicated authors across two author matrix files.

+* **meshmat.py**

+    Takes a network file as input and outputs a CSV file of MeSH term frequency across all article nodes.

 * **pickno1.py**

     Processes the text output of `authorssample.py` and converts it into an input file suitable for `bottomup-pipeline.sh`.